 - A brief letter from the candidate’s current clinical career development supervisor confirming that the candidate is making satisfactory progress in clinical training and stating support for the candidate seeking flexibility in clinical training if appointed.

-26 August 2022: Invitations sent out to short-listed candidates for interviews
+Late August: Invitations sent out to shortlisted candidates for interviews

 Associate Professor Margie Danchin